semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 </table>

 :::info
 If you use catagory <code>security</code>, include additional metadata.
-See <a href="#including-fields-required-by-security-category"> Including fields required by security category</a> for more information.
+See <a href="#including-fields-required-by-security-category"> Including fields required by security category</a>.
 :::

 ### Understanding rule namespacing